cakephp/docs/en/core-libraries/caching.rst

 * ``XcacheEngine`` `Xcache <http://xcache.lighttpd.net/>`_
   is a PHP extension that provides similar features to APC.
 * ``MemcachedEngine`` Uses the `Memcached <http://php.net/memcached>`_
   extension.
-It also interfaces with memcache but provides better performance.
+It also interfaces with Memcached but provides better performance.
 * ``RedisEngine`` Uses the `phpredis <https://github.com/nicolasff/phpredis>`_
   extension.
-Redis provides a fast and persistent cache system similar to memcached, also provides atomic operations.
+Redis provides a fast and persistent cache system similar to Memcached, also provides atomic operations.

 Regardless of the CacheEngine you choose to use, your application interacts with :php:class:`Cake\\Cache\\Cache` in a consistent manner.
 This means you can